canonical-ols/conn-check/docs/tutorial-part-2.rst

-Yes, yes they are, and with the handy-dandy `conn-check-configs <https://pypi.python.org/pypi/conn-check-configs>`_ package you can automatically generate conn-check config YAML from a range of different standard Django settings values (in theory from other environments too, such as `Juju <https://jujucharms.com/>`_, but for now just Django).
+Yes, yes they are, and with the handy-dandy `conn-check-configs <https://pypi.python.org/pypi/conn-check-configs>`_ package you can automatically generate conn-check config YAML from a range of standard Django settings values (in theory from other environments too, such as `Juju <https://jujucharms.com/>`_, but for now just Django).

 exempli gratia